 The bigger the driver size, better the sound quality.
 This is one of the rules that is usually true for headphones.
 And when it comes to playing bass it is no different.
 The best bass headphones have at least 50mm drivers or bigger.

-To really hear every bass tone in your music, you need big drivers to provide the physical structure for best sound production.
+To really hear every bass tone in your music, you need big drivers to provide the physical structure for the best sound production.
 Small drivers just don’t cut it.

-One big benefit of over-ear and on-ear headphones is comfort.
-If they are big, heavy and bulky, doesn’t mean they have to be uncomfortable.
+One big benefit of over-ear and on-ear headphones is a comfort.
+If they are big, heavy and bulky, it doesn’t mean they have to be uncomfortable.
 In fact, since they are already so big, manufacturers make them extra soft and comfortable to wear.